-GLS graduate tutorial (independent study) courses provide degree candidates with the opportunity to develop their own courses of study on advanced topics of specialized interest in subjects not taught in the GLS course offerings but appropriate to the GLS curriculum.
-The student takes the initiative to develop a tutorial topic in consultation with a faculty advisor.
+The student takes the initiative to develop a tutorial proposal in consultation with the Assistant Director of Continuing Studies.
 The student designs the tutorial as a complete course, with a clear theme, a coherent range of sources to be studied (texts, archival materials, images, etc.), and a progression of study that culminates in a written or creative project.
+NOTE: It is the student's responsibility to identify a faculty advisor.
+GLS staff may offer suggestions and advice but the office does not guarantee that a faculty advisor can be found for every possible topic or student.

-A maximum of three graduate tutorials may count toward degree requirements.
-Tutorials are courses that are intended to give deeply motivated students the chance to pursue the in-depth, serious study of a topic which is not normally offered through our curriculum.
-Because of the flexibility they allow a student for scheduling purposes, a student may see this as an option to develop a tutorial motivated by scheduling - but that consideration must be secondary.
+Once the proposal is approved, the student works directly with the faculty advisor for the term.
+Because of the flexibility tutorials allow a student for scheduling purposes, a student may see this as an option to develop a tutorial motivated by scheduling - but that consideration must be secondary.
 The student must be the driving force behind the tutorial; the burden of proof for a tutorial - its subject matter, its assignments, book list, work load, and meeting schedule - is incumbent upon the student to prepare.
 The only roles of the GLS office are to a) ensure that the advisor is appropriate to the tutorial, and b) that the tutorial proposal meets all of the criteria, as outlined below.